C/C++

 VAR = value

-and can be accessed anywhere with $(VAR)
+and can be accessed anywhere with $(VAR).

 Variable expansion happens after the special character exchange.